About the Netherlands Radio Philharmonic Orchestra

 (Edo de Waart)

-"Capturing seventy-five years of the Radio Philharmonic Orchestra in a limited number of pages is an almost impossible task.
-Of the countless musicians who have contributed to the successes of the RFO in the past three-quarters of a century, it is unfortunately not possible to mention all the names.
-The enthusiasm with which so many of those involved have worked on this book has been invaluable.
-I am thinking of the special conversation with Edo de Waart in New Zealand, the Zoom sessions with orchestra members, the heroes of the Historical Society, the friendly John Adams and all those former orchestra members who shared precious memories.
+"To capture seventy-five years of the Radio Philharmonic Orchestra in a nevertheless limited number of pages is an almost impossible task.
+Of the countless musicians who have contributed to the successes of the RFO over the past three-quarters of a century, it is unfortunately by no means possible to mention all the names.
+The inspiration with which so many involved have collaborated on this book has been invaluable.
+I am thinking of the special conversation with Edo de Waart in New Zealand, the Zoom sessions with orchestra members, the heroes of the Historical Society, the kind John Adams and all those former orchestra members who shared fond memories.

-I have come to know the RFO as a passionate orchestra, which in seventy-five eventful years has made itself indispensable to countless music lovers.
-An ensemble of talented musicians who have weathered many storms and always managed to draw strength from their inspired playing together.
+I came to know the RFO as a passionate orchestra, which in seventy-five eventful years has made itself indispensable to countless music lovers.
+An ensemble of talented musicians who weathered many storms and always knew how to draw strength from their inspired ensemble playing."

 "I am thrilled that we will keep working together in the future.
 I love making music with the orchestra on such a high level.
 Our bond is very strong and keeps getting stronger every time I come here.
 And we have fantastic audiences in Amsterdam and Utrecht; I couldn't be happier."